mchesterkadwell/named-entity-recognition/README.md

 ![](assets/create.png)

-Type a name e.g. 'data-school-ner', make sure that 'Python' is _checked_ and under the dropdown pick '3.7'.
+Type a name e.g. 'data-school-ner', make sure that 'Python' is _checked_ and under the dropdown pick '3.7' or '3.8'.
 Make sure that 'R' is left _unchecked_.

 Then click the ‘Create’ button.